Issue 06: No!

 PUBLISHER: Julia Flaster

-CONTRIBUTORS: Jon Tjhia and Cher Tan, π.O, Alissar Seyla, Luca Demetriadi, Alex Creece, Boohoo Collective, Smriti Daniel, Jahan Rezakhanlou, Tim Loveday, Matt Huyn, Tom Campbell, Dominic Guerrera, Naavikaran, Claire Cao, Hannah Wu, Chunxiao Qu, Pu Guo.
+CONTRIBUTORS: Jon Tjhia and Cher Tan, π.O, Alissar Seyla, Luca Demetriadi, Alex Creece, Boohoo Collective, Smriti Daniel, Jahan Rezakhanlou, Tim Loveday, Matt Huynh, Tom Campbell, Dominic Guerrera, Naavikaran, Claire Cao, Hannah Wu, Chunxiao Qu, Pu Guo.

 We came to No as a catalyst for this issue in part because we were moving around (with) that sense of foreclosure, and in noting its specific and egalitarian energy.
 'No', too, is arguably the only word in the English language that doesn't lend itself to ambiguity, with variations of the same in other languages with similar roots: non, nil, nej, nahin, nein, ne, nihil, net, nu, nem, nee.
 We wondered what creeps into the wake of no.